smartbugs/smartbugs-wild/README.md

   GROUP BY contracts.address
   ORDER BY tx_count DESC
 ```

-2. Download the source code related to the contract addresses.
+2. **Downloading the source code associated with the contract addresses.**
-We use [Etherscan](https://etherscan.io) to download to the contracts (the script of the collect is available in `script`).
+We used [Etherscan](https://etherscan.io) to download the contracts (the script used for the collection is available in the folder `script`).
-3. We filter the contracts by identifying and removing duplicates.
+3. We filtered the contracts by identifying and removing duplicates.

 ## Metrics